joanpablo/reactive_forms/README.md

 ### ReactiveTextField

-We have explain the common usage of a **ReactiveTextField** along this documentation.
+We have explained the common usage of a **ReactiveTextField** throughout this documentation.

 ### ReactiveDropdownField

-**ReactiveDropdownField** as all the other _reactive field widgets_ is almost the same as its native version [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html) but adding two-binding capabilities.
+**ReactiveDropdownField**, like all the other _reactive field widgets_, is almost the same as its native version, [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html), but adds two-way binding capabilities.
 The code is ported from the original native implementation.
-It have all the capability of styles and themes of the native version.
+It has all the capability of styles and themes of the native version.

 ```dart
 final form = FormGroup({